Erudika/scoold/README.md

 **If you skip this step, authentication will most likely not work.**

+In some cases ([see related issue](https://github.com/Erudika/scoold/issues/199)) you want to have Scoold connect to Para which is hosted somewhere on your local network and logging in with some authentication providers, like Microsoft, doesn't work.
+In such cases you would see an error "redirect_uri mismatch" or "invalid redirect_uri - must start with https:// or http://localhost".
+To make it work you can set `para.security.redirect_uri = "https://public-para.host"` while still keeping `para.endpoint = "http://local-ip:8080"`.

 ## OAuth 2.0 login

 You can authenticate users against any OAuth 2.0/OpenID Connect server through the generic OAuth 2 filter in Para.